anaef/nginx-lws/README.md

 ## License

-lws-nginx is released under the MIT license.
+LWS is released under the MIT license.
 See LICENSE for license terms.

 [^1]: Hugo Musso Gualandi.
 The Pallene Programming Language.
 2020.